How Solar Power Works

 Photovoltaic Cells (PV)

-PV cells are made of special materials called semiconductors (with silicon being the most commonly used).
+Solar power is the most abundant and reliable form of energy.
+Enough solar energy reaches the earth’s surface in one minute to power all of humanity’s needs for an entire year.
+The challenge lies in harnessing this energy, which is achieved with the help of photovoltaic (PV) cells.
+Solar power works by using PV cells which are made of special materials called semiconductors (with silicon being the most commonly used).
 When light strikes the cell, a certain portion of it is absorbed within the semiconductor material.
 The absorbed energy knocks electrons loose, allowing them to flow freely.
 PV cells have one or more electric fields that act to force electrons freed by light absorption to flow in a certain direction.
 This flow of electrons is a current, and by placing metal contacts on the top and bottom of the PV cell we can draw that current off to use externally.

 Where The Energy Goes